Absorptive capacity: Realized absorptive capacity

-A refined model of Absorptive Capacity
+A refined model of absorptive capacity

-A more recent contribution proposed to (a) reintroduce the original first component in Cohen and Levinthal's model.
+A 2007 article proposed to (a) reintroduce the original first component in Cohen and Levinthal's model.
 The contribution noted (b) that transformation is not a step after assimilation, but represents an alternative process.
 Consequently, it suggested that (c) the neat distinction between potential absorptive capacity and realized absorptive capacity does not hold any more.

 ad (a): Firms often fail to identify and absorb new external knowledge; recognizing the value of new external knowledge is often biased and needs to be fostered; it is not automatic.
 Managers have often problems in assessing the value of new external knowledge when it is not relevant for the current demands of key customers.

 ad (b): Both assimilation and transformation involve some degree of change of the new knowledge and its combination with the existing knowledge.
 When the new knowledge fits existing cognitive schemas well, it is assimilated.
 When the new knowledge cannot be assimilated, the cognitive structures must be transformed.
 Firms transform their knowledge structures when knowledge cannot be assimilated.
 Transformation does not follow assimilation, it is an alternative to it.

 ad (c): As transformation is an alternative to assimilation and not sequential to assimilation, it becomes part of potential absorptive capacity in Zahra and George's model; consequently, realized absorptive capacity simply relabels the component of exploitation.
 Further, without the effect of realized capacity, potential capacity cannot have any effect on a firm's competitive advantage; potential absorptive capacity cannot be meaningful separated from realized absorptive capacity in empirical studies on value creation.

 Accordingly, firms with high levels of absorptive capacity (1) recognize the value of new external knowledge, (2) acquire, (3) assimilate or transform, and (4) exploit new external knowledge.

 However, Zahra and George argue that the concept has a too broad definition as well as no clear dimensions or scales, evidenced by the variations among different studies that have used the absorptive capacity theory.
-Bosch et al. contend that absorptive capacity should not be based only on prior related knowledge, as Cohen and Levinthal originally proposed, but rather, organizational culture and combinative capabilities should be considered as antecedents to a firm’s absorptive capacity.
+Bosch et al. contend that absorptive capacity should not be based only on prior related knowledge, as Cohen and Levinthal originally proposed, but rather, organizational culture and combinative capabilities should be considered as antecedents to a firm's absorptive capacity.
 For example, a business culture that appreciates and supports continued learning has a higher absorptive capacity than other business cultures that do not support individual learning and development.
 To further clarify concepts related to the absorptive capacity theory, Wheeler introduced an application derived from the dynamic capability and absorptive capacity theories for business innovations.
-Wheeler’s Net-Enabled Business Innovation Cycle facilitates understanding and predicting how firms transform its prior orientation and internal resources associated with net-enablement into business innovation and economical growth.
+Wheeler's Net-Enabled Business Innovation Cycle facilitates understanding and predicting how firms transform its prior orientation and internal resources associated with net-enablement into business innovation and economical growth.